Jack Lockett

 John Henry Lockett OAM (22 January 1891 – 25 May 2002) was the oldest man ever in Australia when he died aged 111 years, 123 days.
 As one of the last surviving veterans of World War I, he was acclaimed as a national hero during the last decade of his life.

 Life

 Lockett was born in the small Victorian town of Waanyarra, near Bendigo.
-He left school at the age of 9 to work on a local farm.
+He left school aged nine to work on a local farm.
 Later, he worked for his uncles in The Mallee.
 On 24 March 1916, he travelled to Mildura to enlist in the Australian Imperial Force.
 He served in France with the 38th Battalion, earning promotion to sergeant and was discharged on 20 September 1919.